The Latency

 The Latency was a Canadian pop rock group from Maple Ridge, British Columbia.
-The band formed in 2006 and signed with MapleMusic Recordings, before releasing their debut self-titled album on September 8, 2009.
+The band formed in 2006 and signed with MapleMusic Recordings, before releasing their self-titled album on September 8, 2009.
 In 2010, they began working on their second studio album, before the group disbanded in 2011.

 The band consisted of rhythm guitarist and lead vocalist Brandon Lehti, lead guitarist Ryan Stead, bassist Mathew Gendron and drummer Jonny Wiebe.

 History

 Vocalist Brandon Lehti, guitarist Ryan Stead and bassist Mathew Gendron were 15 when they met at a Battle of Bands contest, while attending Garibaldi Secondary School.
 They decided to form the band in 2006, after their separate bands broke up.
 Lehti started on drums before moving up as the band's vocalist while Jonny Wiebe joined as the drummer.
 The name, "The Latency" was thought of by the band which refers to potential energy.
 The group was discovered by bassist Tommy Mac of Hedley, who helped produced their debut album.
 According to Lehti, the band met Mac who came to their high school as a guest speaker and later became their manager as soon as the band got started.
 They posted their first track onto YouTube in April 2007, a song titled, "Your Time's Been Up for a While Now".
 On July 1, 2008, the band released their debut EP, Chomp!! and supported Hedley on their Western Canadian tour.
 In the spring of 2009, the band went on tour in Ontario.
 The group also headlined the Samapalooza festival in March 2009.
 They were nominated for Favourite Pop Artist/Group at the Independent Music Awards in 2009.